kaerusapiens/Redpanda_shop/README.md

 * basic errors - URL route path error, models related, template error

-* LogoutView class RETURN 405 Method Not Allowed -> POSTで解決 https://docs.djangoproject.com/en/5.0/releases/4.1/#log-out-via-get
+* LogoutView class RETURN 405 Method Not Allowed -> POSTで解決

+https://docs.djangoproject.com/en/5.0/releases/4.1/#log-out-via-get

 https://qiita.com/guabanapple/items/c8062a138acbbb5896de

-* Login Form passing error-> The default LoginView class in Django inherits from AuthenticationForm and accepts username and password as default fields.
+* Login Form passing error

+>The default LoginView class in Django inherits from AuthenticationForm and accepts username and password as default fields.
-This version makes it clear that LoginView inherits from AuthenticationForm and specifies that it accepts username and password fields by default.
+>This version makes it clear that LoginView inherits from AuthenticationForm and specifies that it accepts username and password fields by default.

+ということで、loginにemailがあったのでできなかった
 ```
 class LoginView(RedirectURLMixin, FormView):